-Many seniors prefer to spend their golden years in their own home, or living with family.
-However, as they age, their needs increase, and they may need to rely more on others for their basic care.
+Many seniors prefer to spend their golden years in their own homes or living with family.
+However, as they age, their needs increase, and they may need to rely more on others for their primary care.
 Caring for an elderly relative is fulfilling and meaningful.
 It can also be challenging.

 A Guide on Caring for an Elderly Relative

-If you are taking care of a family member in their home or yours, you can alleviate the stresses and maximize the good times together if you follow some guidelines.
+If you take care of a family member in their home or yours, you can alleviate the stresses and maximize the good times together if you follow some guidelines.

 1. Understand Exactly What They Need

-When you decide to become the primary caregiver for someone, understand what kind of tasks they need help with.
+When you decide to become the primary caregiver for someone, understand what tasks they need help with.
 Perhaps they can no longer drive at night and need a lift to their weekly bingo game.
 Perhaps they need assistance with daily hygiene like showering and brushing their teeth.
+Or maybe they need a hospital bed for home use for a more comfortable and safe rest.

 Are you prepared to take care of your parent’s bodily functions?
 If you don’t have a nursing background, you may not be ready for the time-consuming personal care some seniors need.